 To Johnny, Finding Neverland is about the importance of imagination and letting it run free.
 And about not being afraid to take risks.

-He found it inspirational the idea of never growing up.
+He found idea of never growing up inspirational.
 It’s all too soon that the weight of the world starts throwing layers of muck on your shoulders, and we lose those qualities that we had in childhood – curiosity, openness, and fascination.
 We become jaded very early.
-He finds it inspirational the idea to save those things and use them in your life.
+He thinks it’s inspirational to save those things and use them in your life.
 Fight it.
 Do your best not to grow up so quickly.
 It’s okay to grow up and grow old, but maintain those beautiful qualities because they are necessary for life.

 Watch it on HBO Max